 Experts summarize the mechanisms causing migraines as “neurobiological changes that occur in the brain.”
 That fancy talk does little to help my patients and their families understand the cause, the scope, or the cure for the problem.

-When explaining what happens at a cellular level, I teach patients that migraines are a chemistry shift causing swelling in that area of the brain.
+I explain what happens at a cellular level during these torture sessions.
+The brain-cell chemistry shifts causing swelling in that area of the brain.

 The death of our brain cells usually takes time and happens with age.
-Scan an, and you are sure to find imperfections in their brain scan.
-Scan an 80-year-old who has untreated high blood pressure for years and see many, many more defects.
+Scan an 80-year-old-brain and you find imperfections in their brain scan.
+Scan an 80-year-old with high blood pressure for years and see many, many more defects in their brain.

 Want to kill off brain cells the fastest?
-Put them under high pressure with lots of inflammation.
+Put the brain cells under high pressure with lots of inflammation.
 Maybe your brain teeters on the edge of diabetes with “only slightly elevated” blood sugars.